susantiyuni/zbmath-open-kg/README.md

-# zbMATH Open KG
+# zbMATH Open Knowledge Graph

-We construct a large-scale, historically comprehensive knowledge graph (KG) derived from the **zbMATH Open** platform, specifically designed to capture historical and conceptual connections in mathematics. covering centuries of mathematical research.
+A large-scale, historically comprehensive knowledge graph (KG) constructed from the zbMATH Open platform, designed to capture historical and conceptual connections across centuries of mathematical research.
+The KG spans over 250 years and incorporates curated publications dating back to 1763.
+This temporal depth makes it particularly suitable for longitudinal analyses and historically grounded retrieval use cases.

 ---